UNIBZ-Programming-Project/lab-git/README.md

 1. Commit these new files into your local git repository.
 Do not commit any compiled classes and IDE files!
     - Hint 1: Use the `git add` and `git commit` commands.
     - Hint 2: If you stage files by mistake, use `git reset` to unstage them.
+    - Hint 3: Follow the guidelines described [here](https://cbea.ms/git-commit/) when writing your commit messages.
 1. Push your changes into your remote git repository.
     - Hint: Use the `git push` command.

 ## Exercise 3

-1. Checkout the `main` branch.
-1. Create a branch named `new-dogs` from `main` in your local git repository.
+1. On the `main` branch, create a branch named `new-dogs` from `main` in your local git repository.
     - Hint: Use the `git branch` command.
 1. Checkout the `new-dogs` branch.
     - Hint: Use the `git checkout` command.